php-dev-br/laravel-doc-pt-br/billing.md

     $user->deletePaymentMethods();

-By default, this method will delete payment methods of every type.
-To delete payment methods of a specific type you can pass the `type` as an argument to the
+By default, this method will delete payment methods of the `card` type.
+To delete payment methods of a different type you can pass the `type` as an argument to the method:
-method:

     $user->deletePaymentMethods('sepa_debit');

-> [!WARNING]
+> **Warning**
 > If a user has an active subscription, your application should not allow them
 > to delete their default payment method.